JacobLindey/ManifoldClassifier/README.md

 ### Properties
 id
-: an int that identifies the face locally within the tetrahedron.[^cycle-notation]
+: an int that identifies the face locally within the tetrahedron.

 pairing
 : a tuple describing the target tetrahedron of the pairing.